chimera-linux/cports/README.md

 ### Pinning the repositories

 You might also want to pin the local repository.
-This will effectively make `apk` prefer your pinned repository even if a newer version if available in remote repos.
+This will effectively make `apk` prefer your pinned repository even if a newer version is available in remote repos.
 This is done by adding a prefix such as `@cports` before the repository line, e.g. `@cports /home/user/cports/packages/main`.
 Then you can install things from the repository like `apk add foo@cports`.
 If you just `apk add foo`, the